 The full article is 58 pages long and I’m not going to try to summarize each study.
 However, here are some conclusions that might be drawn from the article:

-– A person displaying a moral symbol is perceived to be of high moral character, and is less likely to be asked to engage in unethical behavior;
+- A person displaying a moral symbol appears to be of high moral character.
+As a result, others are less likely to ask him or her to engage in unethical behavior.

-– “Subtle interventions” such as the display of moral symbols were not found to lead to backlash or retaliation against the employees using them.
+- “Subtle interventions” such as the display of moral symbols do not appear to lead to backlash or retaliation against the employees using them.

-– An item of clothing that announces that you care about “right living,” such as a religious pin or necklace, an ID bracelet commemorating someone, or an “awareness ribbon” associated with an ethical cause.
+- – An item of clothing that announces that you care about “right living.”
+This might be a religious pin or necklace, an ID bracelet commemorating someone, or an “awareness ribbon” associated with an ethical cause.

-Thus this research study into business ethics not only helps us understand supervisor-subordinate dynamics, but offers practical advice for being happier at your job!
+Thus this research study into business ethics not only helps us understand supervisor-subordinate dynamics, but offers practical advice to be happy at your job!
 That in turn can help you achieve a more satisfying meaning of life.

-We see that ethics research is far from useless: it can save your life in a vehicle accident and it can protect you from a vampire boss.
-As a social scientist might say, “take that, you crass physical scientist!”
+We see that ethics research is far from useless.
+It can protect you from a vampire boss, and it can save your life in a vehicle accident.
+(As a social scientist might say, “Take that, you smug physical scientist!”)

 – From openclipart.org: Car accident sign, jofrè; Little Frankenstein Driver, Merlin2525; Angelic Smiley, GDJ